-A little less touristy, the Vedettes du Pont Neuf ([tel] 01-46-33-98-38; www.vedettesdupontneuf.com; Métro: Pont Neuf) runs hour-long cruises with live guides in French and English from the Square du Vert Galant at the tip of the Ile de la Cité.
-Tickets cost 14€ for adults, 7€ children 4 to 12, free 3 and under; cheaper tickets can be bought on the Internet.
+A little less touristy, the Vedettes du Pont Neuf (www.vedettesdupontneuf.com; 01-46-33-98-38; Métro: Pont Neuf) runs 1-hour cruises with live guides in French and English from the Square du Vert Galant at the tip of the Île de la Cité.
+Tickets cost 14€ for adults, 7€ children 4 to 12, and are free for children 3 and under; cheaper tickets can be bought online.

 Hot Air Balloon Tours

 A unique way to see the city from above is by a hot air balloon.
 Located in the Parc André Citroën in the 15th arrondissement, Ballon de Paris ([tel] 01-44-26-20-00; www.ballondeparis.com; Métro Javel or Balard) has a hot air balloon that reaches an altitude of 150m (492 ft.) but remains tethered to the ground.
 Tickets cost 12€ adults, 6€ ages 3 to 11, free 2 and under.
 Tours can be cancelled due to weather conditions; check website or call ahead to make sure the balloon is flying.

 Sight Seeker’s Delight (www.sightseekersdelight.com; 07-63-07-09-68) offers a range of walking tours in English, including Paris Along the Seine, Tickle Your Tastebuds, and Secrets of the Night.
 Tours last from 2 1/2 to 4 hours and prices vary between 30€ and 99€ per person (half-price for ages 4–10, free for children 3 and under).